Product liability recall lawyer and vehicle defect attorney reviews accidents Caused by Motorcycle Defects

 Triumph Motorcycles, Inc. has issued several recalls, most notably for the Speed Triple ABA motorcycles manufactured between June 2012 and January 2013.

-The primary issue with the Triumph Speed Triple relates to a manufacturing defect with the use of an incorrect detent spring which may cause the transmission to switch out of gear.
+The primary issue with the Triumph Speed Triple relates to a manufacturing problem with the use of an incorrect detent spring which may cause the transmission to switch out of gear.
 As a result, the Triumph Speed may have an increased risk of loss of control and injury to the driver and other members of the traveling public.

 For more information about motorcycle recalls, consumers can call the NHTSA hotline at 1-800-327-4236 to report a failure or a crash.
 Consumers may also contact The Lyon Firm for a free and confidential legal consultation to discuss their legal rights.